 This post contains Amazon Affiliate links.
 Please see Disclosure for full details.

-After recently taking a parenting course on Emotional Wellness, I learned that difficult emotions like anger, anxiety, and sadness are really expressions of other deeper feelings.
+After recently taking a parenting Emotional Wellness course, I learned that difficult emotions like anger, anxiety, and sadness are really expressions of other deeper feelings.

-For kids, I would bet that most fear and anxiety comes out of feeling insecure, confused, helpless, embarrassed and/or overwhelmed.
+For kids, most fear and anxiety comes out of feeling insecure, confused, helpless, embarrassed and/or overwhelmed.

 The other morning, when he woke up in a cold sweat, telling me in detail about a bad dream where he was lost in a “scary building” and a “scary man with a funny head and a button” was chasing him, I have to admit I felt a cold finger run up my spine as well!
 LOL